microsoft/vcpkg-docs/vcpkg/reference/vcpkg-json.md

 ### <a name="dependency-features"></a> [Dependency][]: `"features"`

 The list of additional features to require.
-An array of strings and Feature Objects.
+An array of Feature objects.
 Optional.

 A <a name="feature-object"></a>[Feature Object][] is an object with the following fields:
 - `name` - The name of the feature.
 A string.
 Required.
 - `platform` - A [Platform Expression][] that limits the platforms where the feature is required.
 Optional.

+A simple string is also a valid `Feature Object` equivalent to `{ "name": "<feature-name>" }`.

 [Feature Object]: #feature-object